 "I ask on their behalf; I do not ask on behalf of the world, but of those whom You have given Me; for they are Yours;John 17:9(NASB)

-Throughout His life the Lord had glorified the Father and finished the work that He has been sent to do.
+Throughout His life, the Lord had glorified the Father and finished the work that He had been sent to do.
 He had laid aside His glory in order to redeem the world, but now He prayed that the mutual glory He shared with the Father before His incarnation would be restored.
-But His tender heart towards His dearly beloved disciples does not go unnoticed.. for His prayer to the Father included those whom Jesus had chosen to be His closest friends - who had received Him; followed Him and believed on His name.
+But His tender heart towards His dearly beloved disciples did not go unnoticed, for His prayer to the Father included those whom He had chosen to be His closest friends who had received Him, followed Him, and believed on His name.

-The love of God for the world was so great that He sent His beloved Son to be the sin-sacrifice for the whole of mankind - but Christ's prayer was not for the world, but for the men who would represent Him to the world.
-Christ interceded for His chosen disciples, who would lay the foundation for the fledgling church, and who would share the good news of the gospel of Christ to the Jew first; to the Gentiles and to the uttermost parts of the earth.
+The love of God for the world was so great that He sent His beloved Son to be the sin-sacrifice for the whole of mankind, but Christ's prayer was not for the world, but for the men who would represent Him to the world.
+Christ interceded for His chosen disciples who would lay the foundation for the fledgling church and who would share the good news of the gospel of Christ to the Jew first and then to the Gentiles, to the uttermost parts of the earth.

-Heavenly Father, thank You for Your word of truth and for the men for whom You prayed, who proclaimed the good news of the gospel to a lost and dying world.
-Thank You for their testimony that salvation is found in no other name but Jesus - to Whom be all honour and praise, AMEN
+Heavenly Father, thank You for Your Word of truth and for the men for whom Jesus prayed, who proclaimed the good news of the gospel to a lost and dying world.
+Thank You for their testimony that salvation is found in no other name but Jesus, to Whom be all honour and praise, AMEN.